HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 [![Most Affected Cases](images/gdc-most-affected-cases.png)](images/gdc-most-affected-cases.png "Click to see the full image.")

-Below the bar graph, a table contains information about these cases:
+Below the bar graph is a table contains information about these cases:

 * __UUID:__ The UUID of the case, which links to the Case Summary Page
 * __Site:__  The anatomical location of the site affected